benGigaTech/python-grc-b/README.md

 - Account lockout status appears clearly in the user management pages
 - Failed login attempts are reset after successful authentication
 - All lockout events are thoroughly logged in the audit trail

+### Security Metrics Dashboard

+The application includes a real-time security metrics dashboard for administrators:

+- At-a-glance view of currently locked accounts
+- Monitoring of accounts with failed login attempts (not yet locked)
+- Color-coded visual indicators (red for locked accounts, amber for accounts with failed attempts)
+- Direct links to user management for quick response to security issues
+- Responsive design with interactive elements
+- Prominently positioned at the top of the admin dashboard for visibility
+- Helps identify potential brute force attacks in progress

 ### Multi-Factor Authentication